Automotive cruise control using PID and CAN

 https://coursemarks.com/

-The maximum upload file size: 2 MB. you can upload: image, audio, video, document, spreadsheet, Interactive, text, archive, queues, Other.
+The maximum upload file size: 2 Mo.
+You can upload: image, audio, video, document, spreadsheet, interactive, text, archive, other.
 Links to YouTube, Facebook, Twitter and other services inserted in the comment text will be automatically embedded.
-Drop files here
+Drop file here